MinutesToMidnight/Introduction-to-Embedded-Systems/README.md

 ![](http://arduino-info.wikispaces.com/file/view/ArduinoPinCurrentLimits.jpg/230512334/ArduinoPinCurrentLimits.jpg)

-While you can control the duty cycle by manually setting on/off delay statements in software, it waists processor time.
+While you can control the duty cycle by manually setting on/off delay statements in software, it wastes processor time.
 Therefore, it is often better to let the built in hardware control the duty cycle using PWM on analog output pins (The analog output capable pins are marked with a "~" next to the pin number on the board).
 We will discuss this in more detail in a later section.
 When you want to change the state of an output pin, you write to a special location in memory that is wired to the output pin.
 This special memory location is called an "Output Register".
 The code for this exercise uses the following functions:

 - pinMode(Pin_number, OUTPUT); // sets the named pin to be a low impedance output.
 - digitalWrite(Pin_number, HIGH); // sets the named pin to HIGH (5 volts), using LOW sets it to 0 volts.